Frequently Asked Questions

 What will a typical weekday be like for my student?

-Schedules vary from course to course, but students will typically spend mornings attending lecture, and afternoons working in the lab, for a total of 40 hours of in-class or lab time.
-Site visits as well as tours of facilities and an admissions workshop are all scheduled into the program to round out the student experience.
+Schedules vary from course to course, but students will typically spend mornings attending lecture, and afternoons working in the lab, for a total of 40 hours of in-class and lab time.
+Industry site visits, as well as tours of facilities and an admissions workshop, are all scheduled into the program to round out the student experience.
 Please see the specific course pages for more detailed information about the academic components of SAAST.

 Are parents allowed to visit the students during the program?

 Parents are welcome to visit students when on campus.
 However, please bear in mind that students participating in SAAST are generally in class or lab during the weekday and attend off-campus program activities on weekends.
+Please write a letter to firstname.lastname@example.org and inform us of your day and time of arrival, as well as your relationship to the student.
 You will need to register at the dorm office and with campus security when you arrive.
 Only parents and relatives may visit the dorm rooms with the student.